wallarm/product-documentation/docs/latest/admin-en/configuration-guides/protecting-against-bruteforce.md

 To test the trigger described in the [Configuring](#configuring) section:

-1. Make sure, the `rent-car-example.com` domain is [identified](../../user-guides/settings/applications.md#automatic-application-identification) as the part of the `rent-car` application registered in Wallarm.
+1. Make sure that the `rent-car-example.com` domain is [identified](../../user-guides/settings/applications.md#automatic-application-identification) as the part of the `rent-car` application registered in Wallarm.
 1. Send the number of requests that exceeds the configured threshold to the protected endpoint of this domain.
 For example, 50 requests to `rent-car-example.com/users/login`:

     ```bash